 Can we read the label?

-Since most bakery or prepackaged items are not safe for him, his follow-up question is:
+Since most bakery and prepackaged items are not safe for him, his follow-up question is always:

 I guess I should thank Son #2 for being the catalyst that really got me experimenting in the kitchen.
 Thanks, B!